ministryofjustice/cookie-compliance/README.md

 # Cookie Compliance
-This WP plugin loads a cookie consent banner at the bottom of the page
+This WP plugin loads a cookie consent banner at the top of the page